cryptax/fittools/README.md

 * read-battery.py: utility to read the battery level of a Fitbit Flex using a standard BLE USB dongle.

+Disclaimer: this tool is for 'research'.
+Using it repeatedly may affect your battery life and communication to your tracker.
+Use at your own risk.

 ### Requirements

 * a Bluetooth Low Energy (BLE 4.0) USB dongle (does **not** work with Fitbit's USB dongle)